emilybache/SupermarketReceipt-Refactoring-Kata/README.md

 - Product Units defined in ProductUnit.java as an enum.
 - Special Offer Types defined in SpecialOfferType.java as an enum.
 - Prices are in double type.
+- handleOffers method in ShoppingCart.java is too long and has too many if statements.

 ## Changes that should be made:

 - There should be Units Each and Kilo class that inherit from a Product super class, with relevant function overrides.
 - There should be a class for each special offer type that inherit from an Offer super class, with relevant function overrides.
 - Prices should be represented in int type.
+- handleOffers method: creating a "calculateOffer" method for each offer type, calling that method once instead of using if statements.